Kernix13/vision-grid-express/README.md

 ## Features

 > What goes here?
 Features of the app or features of the tech?
-If it is for the app, then _User Journey_ shows all of that, as well as the _Project overview and objectives_ section.
+If it is for the app, then I believe the _User Journey_ and _Project overview and objectives_ sections show that.

 ## User Journey (Features)